-We also received a very generous donation of 16 sandbags from Tesco Maintenace to anchor down our gazebo's for our rapid assessment outdoor clinics in the car park
+We also received a very generous donation of 16 sandbags from Tesco Maintenance to anchor down our gazebo's for our rapid assessment outdoor clinics in the car park.

 To spread a little cheer, and an important message (stay at home, save lives) here is a video that the staff at BPC have made - we call it "Social Dis-dancing".